 All showerheads and hoses should be dismantled, cleaned and descaled on a quarterly basis.
 This action should be recorded.

 Six monthly

-The cold water storage tanks should be inspected and temperatures recorded to cover storage, supply and distribution temperatures and general conditions.
+The cold water storage tanks should be inspected and temperatures recorded to cover storage, supply and distribution temperatures and general conditions if they are used to supply drinking water.

 Annually